rfoucard/CRA/Doc/Whereas.md

 </details>

 <details>
-  <summary><strong> This Regulation aims to ensure that all connectable products used by digital infrastructure providers meet NIS2 supply chain requirements.</strong></summary>
+  <summary><strong>(24) This Regulation aims to ensure that all connectable products used by digital infrastructure providers meet NIS2 supply chain requirements.</strong></summary>
 A secure internet is indispensable for the functioning of critical infrastructures and for society as a whole.
 Directive (EU) 2022/2555 aims at ensuring a high level of cybersecurity of services provided by essential and important entities as referred to in Article 3 of that Directive, including digital infrastructure providers that support core functions of the open internet, ensure internet access and provide internet services.
 It is therefore important that the products with digital elements necessary for digital infrastructure providers to ensure the functioning of the internet are developed in a secure manner and that they comply with well-established internet security standards.
 This Regulation, which applies to all connectable hardware and software products, also aims at facilitating the compliance of digital infrastructure providers with the supply chain requirements under Directive (EU) 2022/2555 by ensuring that the products with digital elements that they use for the provision of their services are developed in a secure manner and that they have access to timely security updates for such products.
 </details>